 However, the UK is currently sending confusing market signals.
-105 Its race to the bottom on the CfD strike price is already having a material effect on investment decisions, with Energy UK estimating a potential £62bn investment loss between now and 2030 if we fail to act.
-106 Meanwhile, in some cases the tax system works against green investment, as with the Energy Generator Levy which includes one in every 12 cars sold in the US now an EV.107 While the UK is performing strongly on EV sales, its growth was 28.3% in the last year.108 The benefits to the consumer go beyond environmental considerations.
-IRA guidance stipulates that only vehicles sold for under \$55,000 qualify for the \$7,500 consumer credit on offer.
-As a result, Tesla cut its prices by up to \$13,000 across its range in January 2023, resulting in a record 466,000 models sold between April and June.109 This is a perfect example of a major business willing to work within the state, changing its attitude or, in this case, its price point.
+Its race to the bottom on the CfD strike price is already having a material effect on investment decisions, with Energy UK estimating a potential £62bn investment loss between now and 2030 if we fail to act.
+Meanwhile, in some cases the tax system works against green investment, as with the Energy Generator Levy which includes a significant investment allowance for oil and gas extraction, but not for renewable generators.